Slick Analytics with LogParser and SqlBulkCopy

 Simple as it is, there is a lot that we can learn from this compact section of code:

-• Bulk SQL operations can enter into external transaction, and can be rolled back in the same way that any transaction can.
+class can be given options to create an internal transaction, fire (or bypass) triggers, fire (or bypass) check constraints, insert into identity columns, and etc. - Bulk SQL operations can enter into external transaction, and can be rolled back in the same way that any transaction can.
 I was expecting this, but was still pleasantly surprised to find that SQL Server inherently supports this.

-• SQL Bulk Copy operations use an ordinal column mapping by default.
+- SQL Bulk Copy operations use an ordinal column mapping by default.
 This means that columns are mapped based on their position in the import data and in the table rather than their names.
 This can be overridden by mapping each column pair by some combination of ordinal position and column name.
 Here, we are using a simple name-to-name mapping.

-• Bulk operations can be performed against temp tables.
+- Bulk operations can be performed against temp tables.
 I was not expecting this to work, and was again pleasantly surprised.

-• The SqlBulkCopy class can use either a set of DataRows (from a DataTable, for example) or an IDataReader as its source.
+class can use either a set of DataRows (from a DataTable, for example) or an IDataReader as its source. - ADO.NET does not have a

-• ADO.NET does not have a time data type, it uses DateTime instead.
+data type, it uses DateTime instead.
 In addition, the bulk importer does not expose any way to manually convert the columns.
-Therefore, either the destination table must use datetime for all time columns, or the source reader must expose the data as varchar.
-(It would also be possible to wrap one IDataReader with another that did the mapping, but this is more work than it is worth, in practice.)
+Therefore, either the destination table must usedatetime

 The Merge Operation